loriotpiroloriol/docs/content/integrate/redis-data-integration/data-pipelines/prepare-dbs/sql-server.md

     @source_schema = N'dbo',
     @source_name   = N'MyTable',
     @role_name     = N'MyRole',
-    @filegroup_name = N'MyDB_CT',
     @supports_net_changes = 0
     GO
     ```

+    > Note:
+    > You cannot use an existing server or database role for `@role_name`.
+The role
+    > you specify here is created automatically the first time you run the stored procedure.

 1. Run the stored procedure `sys.sp_cdc_enable_table` to enable CDC for
     the table.

 1. Repeat steps 1 to 3 for every table you want to capture.

+1. Add the Debezium user to the CDC role.

+    ```sql
+    USE Chinook
+    GO
+    EXEC sp_addrolemember N'MyRole', N'MyUser'
+    GO
+    ```

-## 3. Check that you have access to the CDC table
+## 4. Check that you have access to the CDC table

 You can use another stored procedure `sys.sp_cdc_help_change_data_capture`
 to query the CDC information for the database and check you have enabled
 it correctly.
-Before doing this, check that:

-* You have `SELECT` permission on all of the captured columns of the capture instance.
-  If you are a member of the `db_owner` database role then you can view information for
-  all of the defined capture instances.
-* You are a member of any gating roles that are defined for the table that the query includes.

-Follow the steps below to run `sys.sp_cdc_help_change_data_capture`:

-1. From the **View** menu in SQL Server Management Studio, click **Object Explorer**.

-1. From the Object Explorer, expand **Databases**, and then expand your database
-    object, for example, `MyDB`.

-1. Expand **Programmability > Stored Procedures > System Stored Procedures**.
+To do this, connect as the Debezium user you created previously (`MyUser`).

 1. Run the `sys.sp_cdc_help_change_data_capture` stored procedure to query
-    the table.
+    the CDC configuration.
 For example, if your database was called `MyDB` then you would
     run the following:

     ```sql